brainspinner/cvasl/README.md

 ### Configuring (to work with your data)

-In order to preprocess and/or to train  models the code needs to be able to locate the raw data you want it to find.
+In order to preprocess and/or to train  models the code needs to be able to locate the raw data you want it to work with.

 There are several ways to specify the location of the following
 directories:

--   **sourcedata_directory:** Special directory.
+-   **bids:** Special directory.
 The rest of the directory layout can be derived from its location.

 You can store this information persistently in several locations.